bardenstein/bardenstein.github.io/index.md

 Welcome to my site.
 I am passionate about leveraging technology and building user-centric products to solve important, real-world problems that impact our democracy: securing our government, institutions, people, and information.
 I love to read about and discuss the intersection of technology, security, privacy, policy, and geopolitics.

+Simple websites are the perfect intersection of minimal design & maximum security.

 I provide Political Tech / Campaign Security consulting:
 - Setting up all of the apps & tools for document sharing, chat, comms, etc.
 - Properly & securing configuring websites, email, and apps